 As per the directions and guidelines of the University Grants Commission, and also with instructions from the Higher Education Council of Government of Karnataka, SDM College (Autonomous) Ujire, has recently framed the regulations governing the Choice Based Credit System for the undergraduate graduate degree programmes so as to enable its programmes to be at par with Mangalore University syllabus and global standards.
 Hence the following is the revised and restructured syllabus for the Mathematics as an optional subject in B.Sc.
 Choice Based Credit System programme has been prepared as per the new regulations of the University, by modifying the earlier syllabus, including Lab components and introducing new text and reference books.
-The Board observed that many universities in Karnataka have included Lab components in Mathematics subject of their B.Sc.
-(Choice Based Credit System) of Mangalore University, framed by the U.G.
+The Board observed that many universities in Karnataka have included Lab components in Mathematics subject of their B.Sc. programmes.
+The following new syllabus for Mathematics as an optional subject in the B.Sc.(Choice Based Credit System) of Mangalore University, framed by the U.G.
 B.O.S., has also taken into consideration the syllabus recommended by the UGC curriculum development committee and syllabi of other Universities of Karnataka.
 The syllabus is meant to be introduced from the academic year 2019-20.